oriontvv/rust-decimal/README.md

 version of `diesel` then you can do so by using the feature `db-diesel2-mysql`.
 Please note, if both features are enabled then version 2 will supersede version 1.

-### `legacy-ops`

-**Warning:** This is deprecated and will be removed from a future versions.

-As of `1.10` the algorithms used to perform basic operations have changed which has benefits of significant speed improvements.
-To maintain backwards compatibility this can be opted out of by enabling the `legacy-ops` feature.

 ### `maths`

 The `maths` feature enables additional complex mathematical functions such as `pow`, `ln`, `enf`, `exp` etc.